abahmadb/Web-Applications/README.md

 ## Acknowledgments:

-We extend our appreciation to Professor Nicola Ferro for his invaluable insight throughout our project.
+We extend our appreciation to Professor Nicola Ferro for his invaluable insights throughout our project.